TadeopCreator/flask-kubernetes-app/README.md

 # Flask Kubernetes App

 This is a simple Flask application that serves a message on the root page.
 This project is part of a larger GitOps setup, and it demonstrates a basic web service that can be deployed using Jenkins and ArgoCD.

-This README provides an overview of the project, its structure, and how to set it up.
+Check the [medium article](https://medium.com/@tadeop/continuous-deployment-with-jenkins-gitops-and-minikube-deploying-a-flask-app-to-kubernetes-664beeaa82b0) that provides an overview of the project, its structure, and how to set it up.

 ## Table of Contents